 Here are some things we've done with our finances to help us reach our money goals:

 Start small and automate your money to put into savings.
-You’ll become use to the slightly small paycheck as you start savings.
-The first thing you need to save for is an emergency fund.
+You’ll become used to the slightly small paycheck as you start saving.

-We've set up free online bill pay with our bank.
+We've set up free online bill pay

 Spend an hour setting this up with your bills, account numbers, due dates, and amounts, and you’ll only need a few minutes a month to keep it up.

 Online bill pay can help you manage your bills without having to worry about paper bills and checks.

 Even though she called her bills and explained the situation some still withdrew the regular amount (they already had her banking information) and it caused a cascade of fees.

-Automate contributions to your company’s 401k program.
+Automate contributions to His 401k

 My husband's job offers a 401(k) with a match and we try to take advantage of it.
 Try to at least set aside enough money to receive the company match as it’s basically free money in your pocket.

 Some personal finance experts suggest put 5- 10% of your paycheck into a retirement account.
 You can always increase the amount as you receive raises and promotions.

-ESSP allows you to have some of your paycheck deducted to buy your company's shares at a discount from its market price.
+ESSP allows you to have some of your deducted to buy your company's shares at a discount from its market price.

 I have an IRA set up for me to transfer money.
-Once your build up your emergency fund (like 3-6 months of expenses) and eliminated your high interest credit card debt, funnel some of your income into an IRA.
+Once you build up your emergency fund (like 3-6 months of expenses) and eliminated your high-interest credit card debt, funnel some of your income into an IRA.
 Banks, brokerages, and credit unions offer IRAs.

 Some charge a flat fee for the year, some take a fee for each transaction made, others can take a percentage, and some do all of this.
 Compare your options to see if you're getting a good deal.

-If you want a system that is easy to manage and has a track record of long term growth, you want to look for low cost index funds to put your money in.
+If you want a system that is easy to manage and has a track record of long-term growth, you want to look for low-cost index funds to put your money in.